 Seems like SecureVPN didn’t get the memo.

-As of October 2018, they only have five servers (yes, that’s not a typo, we really do mean 5) in five locations which are: United States, Netherlands, Singapore, Luxembourg, and India.
+As of October 2018, they only have 5 servers (yes, that’s not a typo, we really do mean 5) in 5 countries which are: United States, Netherlands, Singapore, Luxembourg, and India.

 VPN Speed and Performance: Don’t expect anything